Bear with me while I plow through these two seemingly off-topic abstracts:

 It doesn’t take a lot of imagination however, to see the devastating effect that genital mutilation of either kind can have on a relationship.
 For men, it can mean the difference between being a “one-shot-johnny” and having an all-nighter with your soul mate.
 Yet cut men can still become multi-orgasmic.
 There are books and web sites dealing with this.

-Also not surprisingly, the absence of the frictionless gliding and (more easily accessible) multi-orgasmic functions of the male foreskin have an adverse impact on female sexual enjoyment. http://cirp.org/library/anatomy/ohara/
+Not surprisingly, the absence of the frictionless gliding and (more easily accessible) multi-orgasmic functions of the male foreskin have an adverse impact on female sexual enjoyment. http://cirp.org/library/anatomy/ohara/

 But it gets better: MGM significantly increases vaginal abrasion and it turns out that intact epithelial vaginal tissue is an effective barrier to M->F HIV transmission: